 What is an Executive Summary?

-For example, if a company performs a competitor analysis prior to deciding whether or not to move in different strategic direction, a business plan would be put together to articulate findings and suggest next steps.
+For example, if a company performs a competitor analysis prior to deciding whether or not to move in a different strategic direction, a business plan would be put together to articulate findings and suggest the next steps.
 This business plan would open with an executive summary.

 As such, an executive summary quickly becomes the most important element of any business plan.

 - An explanation of why the research was performed

 - Proposed suggestions for how management or leadership should best alter strategies based on the findings of research

 Writing an executive summary can be a daunting task.
 It can be difficult to know where to start, what to write about, or how it should be structured.